Overview

 Course Number: 006

-Description: Engage in an education abroad experience outside of the United States and its territories.
+Description: Engage in an education abroad experience (whether internship, a single course, or a term-long experience) outside of the United States and its territories (or approved away site).

 Student Learning Outcomes